thomasfitz24/HTML-Milestone-Project1/README.md

 ---

-## Mobile and Tablet Consideration
+## Mobile and Tablet Considerations

 - Navigation collapses into hamburger menu on small screens
 - Hero banner text and buttons scale for readability